mhujer/blog.martinhujer.cz/source/_posts/2019/2019-10-23-how-to-configure-phpstan-for-symfony-applications.md

 You might have noticed that PHPStan reports some issues in Symfony-specific code, that works OK.
 It is because there is no way for PHPStan to understand Symfony magic just from the code itself.
 It includes getting services from Container (you should not be doing it anyway!), working with arguments and options in Commands and much more.

 To have those errors disappear, you need to install [phpstan/phpstan-symfony](https://github.com/phpstan/phpstan-symfony) extension and provide PHPStan with a path to Symfony container compiled to XML.
 It is usually stored in the `var/cache/dev` directory.
+The following configuration should be added to `phpstan.neon` file:

 ```yaml
 parameters: